tweag/nickel/doc/manual/contracts.md

 [..]
 ```

 It does!
-In the first example, one field is not a number literal.

 **Remark: lazy, always?**

-Note that our check for field names is not "lazy" in the sense that even when
+Note that our check for field names is not lazy in the sense that even when
 requesting another field `"0"`, we've already triggered this check for all field
 names.
 This is totally fine: early error reporting is a good thing, as long we
-don't force the evaluation of something that wouldn't evaluated without the
+don't force the evaluation of something that wouldn't be evaluated without the
 contract.
 The field names of a record are readily available and don't incur any
-evaluation, so we check for them directly.
+evaluation, so we can check for them directly.
 We could also have put this check
-inside each field, along the `Bool` contract application, making it lazy too.
+inside each field, along the `Bool` contract application, making it lazy.
+But we
-But we prefer to report this error as soon as possible.
+prefer to report this error as soon as possible.

 **Conclusion**

-Our `NumToBool` contract doesn't perform all the checks needed
+Our `NumToBool` contract doesn't perform all the checks needed right away.
-right away.
-Instead, **it returns a new value, which is wrapping the original
+Instead, **it returns a new value, which is wrapping the original value with
-value with delayed checks inside**.
-Doing so preserves laziness of the language
+delayed checks inside**.
+Doing so preserves laziness of the language and only
-and only triggers the checks when the values are used or exported in a
+triggers the checks when the values are used or exported in a configuration.
-configuration.
+This is the reason for contracts to return a value, which must be the original
+value with potential delayed checks inside.